erik-adelbert/aoc/2025/README.md

 `<EDIT>` I went full AoC mode and broke the runtime barrier by embedding a canonical quicksort with [median-of-three](https://www.cs.princeton.edu/courses/archive/fall12/cos226/lectures/23Quicksort.pdf) pivot selection.

+`<EDIT>` I went full AoC² and broke the runtime barrier by turning quicksort into two successive [quickselect](https://en.wikipedia.org/wiki/Quickselect) passes that do just enough ordering for Kruskal to work.

-The code runs in about 1 ms
+The code runs in about 863 μs.

 ## Why have I changed the timings? [↑](#summary)